dotnet/arcade/Documentation/CorePackages/YamlStagesPublishing.md

     * [Arcade-Validation](https://github.com/dotnet/arcade-validation/blob/master/azure-pipelines.yml)
     * [Arcade-Services](https://github.com/dotnet/arcade-services/blob/master/azure-pipelines.yml)

-3. Once the post-build template is added, a repo's official build will include a series of stages contain a series of jobs to publish to the different available feeds, depending on the Maestro++ channel that the build is assigned to.
+1. Once the post-build template is added, a repo's official build will include a series of stages that will publish to the different available feeds, depending on the BAR default channel that the build will be assigned to.
 For more information on channels, see the [Channels, Branches and Subscriptions document](../BranchesChannelsAndSubscriptions.md).

     **Note:** At the moment, triggering stages manually is not supported by Azure DevOps.
-We are relying on the default channels that a build should be assigned to in order to determine which publishing stages should be triggered.
+Once this capability is in place, builds will be able to publish to additional channels besided the default.

-    The pipeline for a build with stages enabled will similar to this:
+    The pipeline for a build with stages enabled will look similar to this:

     ![build-with-post-build-stages](./images/build-with-post-build-stages.png)

 ## Additional considerations for Internal and stable builds

-In order to publish packages meant for internal servicing or that wish to produce stable packages require some additional setup so that publishing, dependency flow and package restore work correctly.
+In order to publish stable packages, or those meant for internal servicing releases, require some additional setup so that publishing, dependency flow and package restore work correctly.

 ### Builds from internal/ branches